 The Polytechnic Library has a centralized administrative system.
 This means that all activities are coordinated from the Main Library under the headship of the Chief Librarian and supported by a Deputy Chief Librarian and Unit heads.
 The Polytechnic Library system at the Main Campus has a seating capacity of 292 readers, In addition, there are three reading rooms in both the North and South Campuses that have a seating capacity of about 527 additional readers.

-There is an Audio Visual Centre that has varieties of hardwares like the film and slide projectors, microfilm reader etc. and the accompanying materials like films, film strips, slides, transparencies and other instructional materials.
-The centre carries out a lot of reprographic and listening and viewing room.
-There is also a Printing Unit established to undertake printing jobs for the Library, the departments and the Institution.
+There is an Audio Visual Centre that has varieties of hardwares like the film and slide projectors, microfilm reader, etc. and the accompanying materials like films, film strips, slides, transparencies and other instructional materials.
+The center carries out a lot of reprographic and listening and viewing room.
+There is also a Printing Unit established to undertake printing jobs for the Library, the departments, and the Institution.
 In 2004, the Library computerized its operational activities using the Xlib library software.
 Departmental expertise also exists in the following areas:

 1. Record and Information Management

 Every student is entitled to borrow four books for two weeks.
 Books or reserves are lent on an hourly basis for use within the Library.
 The inter-library loan can be arranged for interested registered users Researchers from accredited institutions of higher learning are given access to consulting the Library materials.